-The default, which we recommend, gives only the owner read and write access (600) through ordinary UNIX commands.
+The default gives only the owner read and write access (600) through ordinary UNIX commands.
 Other users can read and write the repository through a GemStone session.
 If you choose not to protect the repository, the setuid bit is cleared from all executables, which causes them to run under ownership of the user who invokes them.